AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 >[!IMPORTANT]
 >
->At this point, [Adobe Analytics for Target](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html) (A4T) data brought into Adobe Experience Platform via the Analytics Source Connector **cannot** be analyzed in the [!UICONTROL Experimentation] panel.
-We expect a resolution to this issue in 2023.
+>At this point, [Adobe Analytics for Target|https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html?lang=en] (A4T) data *cannot* be analyzed in the Experimentation panel.

 ## Access Control {#access}